Information for Guests with Special Medical Needs

 - The device must be battery-operated.
 Virgin Australia aircraft are not fitted with power ports.

 Note: If you require supplementary oxygen or use a portable oxygen concentrator in-flight you must make your booking through our Guest Contact Centre as restrictions apply.
-Internet discount fares will be honoured.

 Please contact the Guest Contact Centre. for more information.